 However, canned tomatoes are often a concern for Bisphenol A, or BPA, which is a chemical that has been found in plastics and resins.
 In animal studies, BPA exposure has been linked to insufficient milk production.
 However, there are not many human studies regarding BPA and breastfeeding (source: Environmental Research).

 BPA can get into food and beverages if it is in the container used to hold them (source: Mayo Clinic).
-However, the U.S. Food and Drug Administration has stated that the levels of BPA present in food containers are low and has no effects from low-dose exposure.
+However, the U.S. Food and Drug Administration has stated that the levels of BPA present in food containers are low and have no effects from low-dose exposure.

 Are Tomato Sauces and Pastes Safe When Breastfeeding?